 More Daylight

-Making sure you get enough daylight is important because it keeps your circadian rhythm functioning correctly.
-If you can’t get enough daylight naturally, treat yourself to a special daylight lamp.
+Making sure you get enough daylight is important because it keeps your circadian rhythms (yes, you have more than one!) functioning correctly.
+If you can’t get enough daylight naturally, you may want to invest in a daylight lamp.

 Less Caffeine

-How to Prepare for A Good Night Sleep…In The Evening
+How to Prepare for A Good Night’s Sleep…In The Evening

 Filter Blue Light